ImadRahhali/ContainerizationProject/README.md

    - Applied good practices such as using multi-stage builds, minimizing layers, and specifying version pinning for dependencies.

 3. **Frontend Dockerization**
-   - Created a Dockerfile for the Frontend project and applied best practices similar to the Backend Dockerfile.
+   - Created a Dockerfile for the Frontend project and applied best practices (similar to the Backend Dockerfile).

 4. **Docker Network**
    - Created a Docker network with an appropriate driver and connected the MySQL database container to this network.